 In today’s world, we live in a fast movement, if we want to live in complete calm, the best thing is to literally move to the countryside.
 The place that needs us the most.
 As many species are dying and disappearing, which is a fact we tend to forget.
 Not only for pollution but by the quantity of plastic we are consuming daily.
 Its also because our cities are getting every day more tech advanced and we are developing our lands little by little.
 Thus, killing our mother earth.

-Has this amazing collaboration with Santosh Maravi and I couldn’t say “no” to join.
+Has this amazing collaboration with Santosh Maravi and I couldn’t say “no” to joining.
 Santosh is not only a Gond artist, but his paintings also bring art to a conversation about today’s age.
 Most of his art has something to do with the disappearing of forests and/or animals losing their homes.

 Another very striking facet of Gond paintings is the use of bright vivid colors such as white, red, blue and yellow.
-The paints are usually derived naturally from objects like charcoal, colored soil, plant sap, leaves, and even cow dung.
+The paints are usually derived naturally from objects like charcoal, colored soil, plant sap, leaves, and cow dung.

 We know environmental art has existed since the Paleolithic ancestors began painting their adventures from the caves.
 Many environmental issues facing society demand considerable public realization of whether to engage in debate or change opinion and behavior.

 Pieces of art with a meaning can play a key role at micro-scale, not only because they make you think, but also because they arouse discussion around of “what they mean” when someone asks “where did you get it” or when you come up with a “be careful” because of the meaning of the piece you are placing on your house space.